YEOWEIHNGWHYELAB/2D-Self-Driving-Car-Python3/README.md

 # 2D_Self_Driving_Car_Python_3

 This is my first Python project, it isn't perfect and have a few issues.
+I have learnt this from the course Artificial Intelligence A-Z™: Learn How To Build An AI.
+Its a very good course.
+Check them out at the link below.

 This application is not perfect and there are several things that will be added and fixed in the future.
 - Do not use the Override function when you are training the AI.